Alex Call Player Props: Nationals vs. Giants

-On Friday, Alex Call (.545 slugging percentage in past 10 games, including three home runs) and the Washington Nationals play the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Alex Call and his .412 slugging percentage over his past 10 games, battle starting pitcher Logan Webb and the San Francisco Giants at Nationals Park, Saturday at 7:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Cubs.
+He had a hitless performance in his last game (0-for-3) against the Giants.

 Alex Call Game Info & Props vs. the Giants